ManuelRuizF/PyBer_Analysis/README.md

 Family´s finances are different in the types of cities.
 As we will see in the next charts and graph, People in rural cities tend to pay **less** than the ones in the Urban.
 Knowing the average fares in the cities will help us define the next fares in cities Pyber will enter.

 ## Results
-### Differences in ride-sharing data among the different city types.jeje
+### Differences in ride-sharing data among the different city types.

 #### Total Rides
 In the following Summary DataFrame we can observe that actually the gap of difference among the city´s types is big.
 During the analysis Urban cities had malmost **3x times** of rides than Suburban cities (1625 to 625), and 12x times more than Rural cities.